dieterich-lab/scimodom/server/docs/source/index.rst

 Sci-ModoM is a quantitative database of RNA modifications dedicated to novel assays that provide transcriptome-wide information at single-base resolution.

 This user guide is primarily intended to serve as a maintainer's documentation, but it also serves as a detailed resource for users who need in-depth information.
-It contains information and examples how to use the bedRMod format.
+It includes a REST API documentation with an interactive interface.
+It also contains information and examples how to use the bedRMod format.

 .. toctree::
    :maxdepth: 2

    scimodom
+   api
    project
    bedrmod